dogahe/AppStoreConnectAPIs/README.md

 # App Store Connect APIs

-In this project I explore some of the APIs that are useful to automate some of the tasks that I perform regularly on App Store Connect.
+In this project I explore the APIs that are useful to automate some of the tasks that I perform regularly on App Store Connect.

 ### Get App Information
 `curl -v -H 'Authorization: Bearer YOUR_TOKEN' "https://api.appstoreconnect.apple.com/v1/apps?filter[id]=YOUR_APP_ID"`